awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-manual-scaling.md

 1. On the **Instances** tab, the **Lifecycle** column shows the state of your instances\.
 It takes a short time for an instance to launch\.
 After the instance starts, its state changes to `InService`\.
 You can see that your Auto Scaling group has launched `1` new instance, and it is in the `InService` state\.

-## Change the Size of Your Auto Scaling Group Using the AWS CLI<a name="as-manual-scaling-aws-cli"></a>
+## Changing the Size of Your Auto Scaling Group \(AWS CLI\)<a name="as-manual-scaling-aws-cli"></a>

 When you change the size of your Auto Scaling group, Amazon EC2 Auto Scaling manages the process of launching or terminating instances to maintain the new group size\.
+The default is not to wait for the default cooldown period to complete, but you can override the default behavior and wait for the cooldown period to complete\.
+For more information, see [Scaling Cooldowns for Amazon EC2 Auto Scaling](Cooldown.md)\.

 The following example assumes that you've created an Auto Scaling group with a minimum size of 1 and a maximum size of 5\.
 Therefore, the group currently has one running instance\.

+**To change the size of your Auto Scaling group**
-Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-desired-capacity.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-desired-capacity.html) command to change the size of your Auto Scaling group, as shown in the following example:
+Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-desired-capacity.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-desired-capacity.html) command to change the size of your Auto Scaling group, as shown in the following example\.

 ```
-aws autoscaling set-desired-capacity --auto-scaling-group-name my-asg --desired-capacity 2
+aws autoscaling set-desired-capacity --auto-scaling-group-name my-asg \
+  --desired-capacity 2
 ```

-By default, the command does not wait for the cooldown period specified for the group to complete\.
-You can override the default behavior and wait for the cooldown period to complete by specifying the `–-honor-cooldown` option as shown in the following example\.
-For more information, see [Scaling Cooldowns for Amazon EC2 Auto Scaling](Cooldown.md)\.
+If you choose to honor the default cooldown period for your Auto Scaling group, you must specify the `–-honor-cooldown` option as shown in the following example\.

 ```
-aws autoscaling set-desired-capacity --auto-scaling-group-name my-asg --desired-capacity 2 --honor-cooldown
+aws autoscaling set-desired-capacity --auto-scaling-group-name my-asg \
+  --desired-capacity 2 --honor-cooldown
 ```

+**To verify the size of your Auto Scaling group**
-Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to confirm that the size of your Auto Scaling group has changed, as in the following example:
+Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to confirm that the size of your Auto Scaling group has changed, as in the following example\.

 ```
 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name my-asg